 There is an Information Unit maintained by Forestry England which is open every day during the Easter school holidays and then every weekend until the school summer holidays when it opens every day again.
 After that it reverts to weekend opening until the Autumn half term holiday.
 It is closed during the Winter.

 At the Bolderwood Information Unit you can ask questions about the New Forest, its history, traditions and wildlife.
 You can also see wild Fallow deer from the viewing platform which is just across the road from the main car park.
-They are fed regularly during the late Spring and Summer by one of the New Forest Keepers and they generally congregate near the platform around lunchtime in anticipation of his arrival.
+They are fed occasionally during the late Spring and Summer by one of the New Forest Keepers and they generally congregate near the platform around lunchtime in anticipation of his arrival.
 They are only fed to bring them in view of the platform as there is plenty of food for them in the Forest but it provides the public with an opportunity to see these naturally shy and retiring creatures who have graced the New Forest for centuries.

 Further information on deer species found in the New Forest can be obtained by clicking here.

 There are open lawns in front in the car park plus a large picnic area among the pine trees.
 In addition there are three way-marked walks through this picturesque part of the Forest, all of which are circular and bring you back to the car park:-

 The first is a short 0.5 mile stroll which leads you to a deer viewing platform overlooking fields where the wild herds of fallow deer are regularly seen.
 The path is a moderately smooth gravelled surface with gentle slopes and benches along the way.